alexcj10/Quillon/SECURITY.md

 ## 🚨 Reporting a Vulnerability

-If you discover a security vulnerability, *report it immediately* to help keep ANotes secure.
+If you discover a security vulnerability, *report it immediately* to help keep Quillon secure.

 🔹 *Include the following details in your report*:
 - A *detailed description* of the issue